-Waterlogged Soil - no cultivations
+Waterlogged soils - no cultivations permitted

-Waterlogged soils are soils where water appears on the surface of the land when pressure is added.
+Waterlogged soils are soils where water appears on the surface of the land when pressure is applied.
 Cultivations are not permitted on waterlogged soils.
 Where exceptions are granted, soil compaction can be reduced if low ground pressure tyres and/or dual wheels are used on tractors/machinery.